Pinpoint your top challenges and take action.

 A process for designing transformation.

-Our advisors will survey or interview your board, leaders, cabinet, faculty, staff, and other stakeholders in shared governance.
+Our experts will survey or interview your board, leaders, cabinet, faculty, staff, and other stakeholders in shared governance.
 They will use the data captured to consider strategic, financial, and operational opportunities and determine:

-Based on your unique strategic priorities, peer sets, and desired outcomes, our advisors will design a customized dashboard that displays your status and progress:
+Based on your unique strategic priorities, peer sets, and desired outcomes, our experts will design a customized dashboard that displays your status and progress:

 Teaching and Research